invictus-ir/Microsoft-Extractor-Suite/docs/source/installation/Installation.rst

 Getting Started
 -------
-To get started with the Microsoft-Extractor-Suite tool, make sure the requirements are met.
+To get started with the Microsoft Extractor Suite tool, make sure the requirements are met.

 The first step is to import or install the Microsoft-Extractor-Suite.